 Download our Free Ex Works Guide

-In this rule the seller has no obligation to the buyer for arranging carriage of the goods.
+In EXW, the seller has no obligation to the buyer to arrange the carriage of the goods.

-The seller however does have an obligation to provide the buyer with any information in its possession, including any transport-related security requirements, and requested by the buyer at its risk and request.
+The seller, however, does have an obligation to provide the buyer with any information in its possession (including any transport-related security requirements) requested by the buyer at its risk and request.

 The buyer must arrange for the carriage of the goods, whether by the buyer itself or a contracted carrier, at its own cost from the named place of delivery.
-This allows for the buyer itself to take delivery of the goods such as might occur in a domestic transaction.
+This allows the buyer to take delivery of the goods, as might occur in a domestic transaction.

-Note that as the seller in EXW is not responsible for loading the goods onto the vehicle the buyer will bear the cost of loading which would typically need to be added into its contract with the carrier.
+Note that as the seller in EXW is not responsible for loading the goods onto the vehicle, the buyer will bear the cost of loading, which would typically need to be added to its contract with the carrier.
 There is no point in the carrier’s truck turning up at the seller’s premises with no loading equipment and the seller refusing to load.

-Nevertheless, and this is not covered by the Incoterms® 2020 rules, a wise seller would investigate taking out marine insurance on a contingency basis.
-If the goods are lost or damaged in transit, and the buyer therefore refuses to pay for them, in essence breaching the contract, the seller will want to have a fall-back of being able to claim on its own marine insurance.
+Nevertheless (and the Incoterms® 2020 rules do not cover this), a wise seller would investigate taking out marine insurance on a contingency basis.
+If the goods are lost or damaged in transit, causing the buyer to refuse to pay for them, the seller will want to have a fallback of being able to claim on its own marine insurance.

 A6 (Delivery / Transport / Document)